imbibekk/kaggle-bengali/README.md

 ```

 ## Prepare dataset
 The *data* folder already contains `train.csv` and the splits: `train_b_fold1_184855.npy` and `valid_b_fold1_15985.npy` used for training.
-So we only need to download the training images; will use the *feather* version of the dataset for faster loading, which can be downloaded via following commands
+So you only need to download the training images; will use the *feather* version of the dataset for faster loading, which can be downloaded via following commands

 ```
 $ kaggle datasets download -d corochann/bengaliaicv19feather